/ tool-comparisons / FastAPI vs AdonisJS for Solo Developers

 AdonisJS is the Node.js framework that doesn't make you assemble your own stack.
 It ships with an ORM (Lucid), authentication, validation, mailer, queues, sessions, and a template engine (Edge).
 If you've used Laravel before, AdonisJS follows the same philosophy: strong conventions, batteries included, and a cohesive developer experience.

-Version 6 is fully TypeScript-native.
+The framework is fully TypeScript-native, and version 7 (released February 2026) pushed that further with end-to-end type safety spanning routes, validators, and API clients.
 Every model, controller, validator, and configuration file is typed.
 The Lucid ORM provides type-safe queries with an expressive API for relationships, migrations, seeds, and factories.
 The Ace CLI generates boilerplate so you spend time writing business logic instead of setting up files.

 For solo developers building web applications that need user accounts, email notifications, background jobs, and database-driven features, AdonisJS handles all of this out of the box.
 No package selection, no integration, no compatibility concerns.